 Have you ever been the beneficiary of a nice little sum of money or some other inheritance?
-If so you know deciding what to do with inherited money can be tricky, but it doesn’t have to be.
-Here are a few ideas on how to spend sthe unexpected cash — HINT: these tips can also be a good way to make use your tax return, if you get one!
+If so, you know deciding what to do with inherited money can be tricky, but it doesn’t have to be.
+Here are a few ideas on what to do with the unexpected cash — HINT: these tips can also be a good way to make use of your tax return if you get one!

-Luckily for him, it didn’t take up the full amount—just a small portion of the $20,000.
-So we looked at the car loan and it was 0% interest.
-We decided we can deal with that and moved on to the next piece of advice.
+Luckily for him, it didn’t take up the full amount of the inheritance.
+So we looked at the car loan, and it was at 0% interest.
+We decided we could deal with that and moved on to the last piece of advice.

-In his particular case, I suggested we split half of the remaining balance after paying off the credit card between his Roth IRA and paying down the car significantly.
-This means he will have more money to invest later on because we eliminated some of the car debt, but we didn’t forgo plumping up his retirement either.
+Finally, invest the remainder of the inheritance.
+In my client’s case, I suggested we split half of the remaining balance after paying off the credit card between his Roth IRA and paying down his car loan.
+So he contributed the maximum allowed in a given year into his ROTH IRA, and he applied the remaining balance to his car loan.
+This means he will have more money to invest later on because he eliminated some of the car debt, but he didn’t forgo plumping up his retirement either.

 There you have it… this financial planner’s suggestions for using that “mad money”.
 Give 10% of it away.
 Spend 10% of it.
 Shore up your emergency fund.
 Pay off or pay down your unsecured debt.
 Then, invest whatever’s left.
 Seriously, if you get a big windfall, figure out what makes the most sense!
 And don’t forget Ruth’s Chris.
 Have you ever had a steak from Ruth’s Chris?
 Oh man, that thing comes out sizzling with butter!
 It’s so good!
 The only thing better than Ruth Chris is a good pizza — just saying!
 Make it a great Financially Simple day!